mauricechouam/Leetcode-training/README.md

 1 <= nums.length <= 3 * 104
 -3 * 104 <= nums[i] <= 3 * 104
 Each element in the array appears twice except for one element which appears only once.
+## 6) Valid Anagram
+Given two strings s and t , write a function to determine if t is an anagram of s.
+Example 1:
+Input: s = "anagram", t = "nagaram"
+Output: true
+Example 2:
+Input: s = "rat", t = "car"
+Output: false
+Note:
+You may assume the string contains only lowercase alphabets.
+Follow up:
+What if the inputs contain unicode characters?
+How would you adapt your solution to such case?